Flooding possible. Be prepared.

-River levels are receding but remain high on the River Wylye after the recent rainfall.
-Flooding is forecast to affect locations near the River Wylye with low lying land expected to be most affected, particularly around tributaries between Norton Ferris and Wilton.
-The forecast is looking dry for the next few days.
-Further showers are possible today and then dry over the next few days.
-We will continue to monitor the forecast and re-issue this alert if necessary.
-Avoid using low lying footpaths and any bridges near local watercourses and do not attempt to walk, cycle or drive through flood water.
-This message will be updated by 5:00 PM on 19/04/2024, or as the situation changes.
+This is a flood alert update.
+River levels remain high due to continued prolonged rainfall and rising ground water levels.
+Flooding is forecast to affect locations near the River Wylye, with low lying land and roads expected to be most affected, particularly around tributaries between Norton Ferris and Wilton.
+Further unsettled weather is expected Friday and over the weekend.
+We are closely monitoring the situation.
+Please avoid using low lying footpaths and any bridges near local watercourses, and do not attempt to walk, cycle or drive through flood water.
+People in this area should continue to monitor local water levels and weather conditions.
+This message will be updated by 11:00AM on 14 February 2026 or as the situation changes.

 Information supplied by the Environment Agency